Bio-IT World Names 2023 Innovative Practices Winners

 Here are the six winning groups and their projects, as described in their own words.

-Project: AbbVie R&D Convergence Hub (ARCH)
+Read more about the project: AbbVie R&D Convergence Hub (ARCH)

 The AbbVie R&D Convergence Hub (ARCH), is driving convergence in AbbVie R&D as a central knowledge platform that brings together harmonized, normalized, and curated data from over 170 internal and external sources.
 Giving scientists across R&D access to this integrated knowledge platform provides them unparalleled access and potential to extract insights and generate hypotheses in novel and powerful ways.
 Helping AbbVie’s community of researchers to access this knowledge faster, easier, and in automated ways is leading towards a goal to double the productivity of AbbVie R&D. Ultimately, the ARCH and the applications and utilities developed from it are already helping AbbVie to deliver innovative medicines and solutions to patients.